shulavkarki/Image-Classification-in-Custom-dataset/README.md

 # Image-Classification-in-Custom-dataset
-This repo is about building image classifier with custom dataset.
+This repo is about building image classifier with custom datasets.